 Submitted by the Informal Working Group on Simplification of Lighting and Light-Signalling Regulations*

-The text reproduced below was prepared by the Informal Working Group on Simplification of Lighting and Light-Signalling Regulations (IWG SLR) with the aim to enable the phasing out of the installation of outdated lamps/devices.
-This proposal incorporates the text of the proposal by Germany and the Czech Republic, as agreed at the 87th GRE session (GRE/2022/15).
+The text reproduced below was prepared by the Informal Working Group on Simplification of Lighting and Light-Signalling Regulations (IWG SLR) with the aim to enable the phasing out of the installation of older lamps/devices.
+This proposal incorporates the text of the proposal by Germany and the Czech Republic, as agreed at the 87th GRE session (ECE/TRANS/WP.29/GRE/2022/15).
 The modifications to the existing text of the UN Regulation No. 53 are marked in bold for new or strikethrough for deleted characters.

 I. Proposal